grafana/tempo/docs/sources/tempo/metrics-generator/service_graphs.md

 ### How to estimate the cardinality

 The amount of edges depends on the number of nodes in the system and the direction of the requests between them.
 Let’s call this amount hops.
-Every hope will be a unique combination of client + server labels.
+Every hop will be a unique combination of client + server labels.

 For example:
 - A system with 3 nodes `(A, B, C)` of which A only calls B and B only calls C will have 2 hops `(A → B, B → C)`